 Endocrinology, Diabetes, and Metabolism Fellowship Program

-Our division has opportunities for advanced subspecialty training in our Endocrinology, Diabetes and Metabolism Fellowship, which is led by program director, Craig Stump, MD, PhD, and associate program director Juan Galvez, MD.
+Our division has opportunities for advanced subspecialty training in our Endocrinology, Diabetes and Metabolism Fellowship, which is led by program director, Merri Pendergrass, MD, PhD, and associate program director Juan Galvez, MD.
 There are currently five fellows in the program.

 Where We Teach & Train